DBC-Boots/Resources/README.md

 > Like a style guide

 Hence this Github organization was born.
 [Jeremy Wong](https://twitter.com/jermspeaks) has been running most of this organization.
-[Kelly Yamamoto](https://twitter.com/minedamnesia) suggests us to follow the organization's [[Code of Conduct]].
+Thanks to [Kelly Yamamoto](https://twitter.com/minedamnesia) for suggesting us to create a [Code of Conduct](https://github.com/DBC-Boots/Code-of-Conduct), where everyone should adhere to.